ghga-de/milestones-docs/55-madagascan-sunset-moth/technical_specification.md

 ### Included/Required:

-There are two possibilities to add storage alias information in the DS Kit:
+Storage alias information in the DS Kit should be provided during the file upload step.

-1) Add a global config option or command line argument that is applied to the current batch upload
-2) Manually provide a storage alias for each of the files uploaded

-As this only affects the metadata ingest phase, the first solution might be easier to handle.
-File metadata is ingested in batches and each batch would be assigned one storage alias/location.
-As file metadata is read in from a directory, different metadata could be grouped in  different directories according to storage location.
-An explicit command line argument would be the preferred in this setting, as to not upload with the wrong storage location set by accident.

-The second option could be realized by a mapping file, but has more potential for manual error and issues with missing entries.
+Therefore, the current metadata needs to be updated to include the storage alias for the specific file.
+To simplify interaction with the DS Kit, the alias should be provided as CLI argument for each (batch) upload.

+The local storage configuration needs to match what is configured for the services in the backend.
+To this end, the Well Known Value Service should provide a map of all configured storage aliases and their respective URLs.
+Credentials for the different storage nodes still need to be set locally.

-In addition, the File Ingest Service now needs to communicate with the Well Known Value Service to validate the storage aliases sent by the DS Kit.
+In addition, the File Ingest Service also needs to communicate with the Well Known Value Service to validate the storage aliases sent by the DS Kit.

 ## API Definitions: